![]() |

 1. Generation of fragments

-To generate a bioactivity model a training set of active molecules which are know to be active on desired target needs to be available.
-These molecules may be hits from in-house screening, structures from commercial bioactivity databases, or molecules collected from literature, patents or public sources such a PubChem.
-To get the best results, the training set should be, of course, as large as possible.
-The method provides, however, reliable results also with quite limited training sets, in extreme case one can use single active molecule as a starting point.
+To generate a bioactivity model a training set of active molecules which are know to be active on the given target needs to be available.
+These molecules may be hits from in-house screening, structures from commercial bioactivity databases, or molecules collected from literature, patents or public sources such a PubChem or ChEMBL.
+To get the best results, the training set should be, of course, as large and diverse as possible.
+The method provides, however, reliable results also with quite limited training sets, in extreme case one can use even a single active molecule as a starting point.

 Fragments are generated by the following commands: